DaveSharma-Hub/Interactive-Online-Calendar/README.md

 # Interactive-Online-Calendar
-Online Interactive Calendar for any date after December 2021 with added functionality
+Online Interactive Calendar for any date after December 2021 with added functionality made using JavaScript,HTML and CSS

 Try it out here: